rpi900/packages/rpirtscts/README.md

 Making the Package
 ==================

-Some basic tools are required to build the package.
-Install them as follows:
+Pre-built packages are available&ndash;follow [these instructions](../packages#package-repository).
+If you want to build *rpirtscts* yourself, some basic tools are required:

     sudo pacman -S base-devel git